-- The SPAW-RAC could develop activities designed to promote the conservation, sustainable use and restoration of seagrass meadows.
-If funding becomes available, proposed activities could include: - Engage with regional initiatives to support (financially and technically) the development of regional capacity building events and network of practitioners and experts on seagrass conservation, monitoring and restoration - Participation at global seagrass initiatives, including the World Seagrass Association.
+- 60. The SPAW-RAC could develop activities designed to promote the conservation, sustainable use and restoration of seagrass meadows.
+If funding becomes available, proposed activities could include: - Engage with regional initiatives to support (financially and technically) the development of regional capacity building events and network of practitioners and experts on seagrass conservation, monitoring and restoration - Participation at global seagrass initiatives, including the World Seagrass Association, Seagrass Watch, SeagrassNet. - Development of a regional Manual for the ecological restoration of seagrass beds in the Wider Caribbean

-2.5.2.4 Sharing regional data and research on Sargassum
+2.5.2.5 Sharing regional data and research on Sargassum